-Background Statement
+I. Background Statement

 On September 28, 2021, the Chula Vista City Council heard public comment from various community members and commissions in order to address the permanent disposition of the Christopher Columbus statue in Discovery Park and the renaming of Discovery Park.
-Council voted to establish a task force composed of the Human Relations Commission, Parks & Recreation Commission, Cultural Arts Commission, Kumeyaay community, and Sons and Daughters of Italy to address the following items: Disposition of Christopher Columbus statue; renaming of Discovery Park; identifying replacement artwork; and the development of a framework to guide the city with naming/renaming of City assets and installation of future monuments.
+Council voted to establish a task force (Columbus Statue Removal Task Force) composed of the Human Relations Commission, Parks & Recreation Commission, Cultural Arts Commission, Kumeyaay community, and Sons and Daughters of Italy to address the following items: Disposition of Christopher Columbus statue; renaming of Discovery Park; identifying replacement artwork; and the development of a framework to guide the city with naming/renaming of City assets and installation of future monuments.
 The City of Chula Vista currently does not have a formal policy regarding the naming or renaming of City assets or monument installation.
-The City, through its departments, and advisory boards and commissions, has followed a number of processes/policies for naming or renaming its parks, libraries and other City Assets.
+The City, through its departments, and advisory boards and commissions, has followed a number of processes/policies for naming or renaming its parks, libraries and other City assets, as well as monument installation.

-The Columbus Statue Removal Task Force utilized various steps in order to develop a framework that would provide the City with a clear process for future naming/renaming/monument installation requests while ensuring transparency and allowing for public participation throughout the process.
+The Columbus Statue Removal Task Force utilized various steps in order to develop a framework that would provide the City with a clear protocol for future naming, renaming, and monument installation requests while ensuring transparency and allowing for public participation throughout the process.
 The task force researched similar efforts, discussions, and policies from surrounding cities, as well as other cities within California, and drew upon best practices from each.
-The task force developed and approved a framework with the purpose of establishing uniform guidelines for the naming and renaming of City assets, as well as to establish criteria and guidelines for the consideration and installation of monuments deemed by the City to be appropriate to serve as the site for the monument.
+The task force developed and approved a framework with the purpose of establishing uniform guidelines for the naming and renaming of City assets, as well as to establish criteria and guidelines for the consideration and installation of monuments deemed by the City to be appropriate.